wavefrontHQ/wavefront-lambda-go/README.md

 })

 func handler() (string, error){
-	// You also can add point tags from inside your handler function wfAgent.WavefrontConfig.PointTags["NewPointTag"] = "MyCustomTag"
+	// You also can add additional point tags from inside your handler function.
+	// All standard tags are sent to Wavefront too. wfAgent.WavefrontConfig.PointTags["NewPointTag"] = "MyCustomTag"

 	return "Hello World", nil